sourcefrog/conserve/doc/unimplemented/encryption.md

 - Cannot observe or manipulate the Conserve processes
 - Cannot exploit any implementation bugs

-### Confidentiality
+But we assume that attackers can:

+- See the encrypted archive content
+  - For example, because they control the server to which encrypted archives are written
+  - Or because they can gain physical access to a drive holding backups
+- See how the encrypted archive changes over time
+  - For example, if they control the server hosting archives they can collect a trace of file reads and writes
-Eve can see the encrypted archive content, but does not have the key.
+- Tamper with the encrypted archive content:

-The confidentiality goal is that Eve cannot read backup tree content, filenames, permissions, or tree structure.
-Eve also should not be able to determine whether a block with content known to her is present in the archive.
-In Conserve terms this means Eve should read neither file blocks nor the index.
+  - Including deleting and modifying files
+  - And including modifying any unencrypted metadata files
+- Cause the client to include certain known plaintexts in the backup source
+  - For example, the attacked might email a file to the user, causing that file to be included in a backup of their home directory
+  - Or, for example, the attacker might send requests to a server that are written into a database or log files included in the backup source
+- Do any combination of these actions, over time, including
+  - Injecting known plaintext and then observing what is written to the archive
+  - Copying a file in the archive over another file
+  - Reverting a file to its previous state

+### Confidentiality goals

+An attacker should not be able to:

+- Read backup file content, filenames, permissions, or metadata
+- Determine whether a particular string is present in any file, including whether the entire content of a file is equal to a known value

-It is acceptable that Eve can observe:
+It is acceptable and apparently unavoidable that an attacker can observe:

 - When new backups were written
 - How much data changed or was added from one backup to the next

-(These are probably unavoidable if Eve can observe writes to the archive over time.)

-It is also acceptable for Eve to observe some Conserve metadata that doesn't relate to any tree content, including:

 - That the archive is a Conserve archive
 - Which versions of Conserve were used
 - Lock/lease metadata including source hostnames and process IDs

-### Tampering attacks
+### Integrity goals

-_Mallory_, an active attacker, can read and write the encrypted archive storage, including copying, deleting, truncating, and writing encrypted files.

-It is unavoidable that Mallory can damage the archive including making some backups or parts of backups unrecoverable.
+It is unavoidable that an attacker who can modify the archive can make some backups or parts of backups unrecoverable.
 (Conserve in general aims to recover as much as possible if only some files are damaged, but broad damage by Mallory may make the archive entirely unreadable.)

-Mallory can also delete entire backups.
-Existing files are for safety reasons not modified when a new backup is added, so deleting all of the backup head/tail/index files will make it as if the backup never happened.
-This is not detectable, except that it may leave behind some unreferenced blocks.

-However it is a goal that tampering other than deleting backup heads should be detectable and should flag an error.
-Mallory should never be able to change the contents of a restored tree, including substituting one file for another, omitting some entries for the tree, substituting old content into new backups, or rearranging entries within a tree.
+It is also unavoidable that an attacker who can record the state of the archive at one time and rewrite it to that state later can make it as if the later backups never happened.
+This may be undetectable unless the user keeps, in some separate stable storage, a record of when backups were made.

+An attacker should not be able to:

+- Silently corrupt, change, or remove data, other than reverting to a previous version of the archive, including:
+  - Copying files to different names
+  - Removing some files from the tree (other than by reverting to a moment when the backup was incomplete)
-Mallory should not be able to influence the behavior of machines writing new backups other than by making previous backups corrupt or removed entirely.
-In other words, after tampering, newly written files for a new backup should still be correct.
+- Prevent a machine making a new correct backup.
+In other words, after tampering, newly written files in a new backup will still be correct.
+- Execute downgrade attacks that manipulate the backup program into writing unencrypted content or using an attacker-influenced key.

-For performance reasons Conserve does not throughly validate all existing blocks when it writes a new archive, so corruption by Mallory to existing blocks may be latent for some time.
+For performance reasons Conserve does not throughly validate all existing blocks when it writes a new archive, so corruption of existing blocks may go unnoticed for some time.
 However `conserve validate` should detect this corruption.

-Mallory can write archive metadata files but should not be able to manipulate the backup program into writing unencrypted content.
-(A downgrade attack.)

-### Chosen-plaintext attacks

-_Chad_ can control the contents of some files and directories within the backup source.
-(For example they may be an otherwise-unprivileged user of a multiuser system, or they might send a file that a user downloads in to a directory that is backed up.)

-Chad should not be able to control what content is restored to directories outside of those he controls, in the backups where he controls them.

 ### Key management goals